-Overall, a great setup, but the market didn’t play out to my favor.
-In the future, I could adjust my process by going in at market once I see a nice reversal signal, like the doji and divergence, so I’ll be sure to remember that for next time.
+Overall, a great setup, but the market didn’t play out in my favor.
+In the future, I could adjust my process by going in at the market once I see a nice reversal signal, like the Doji and divergence, so I’ll be sure to remember that for next time.

 Well, that’s it for me today.
 I’ll most likely be in reaction mode with the big events coming up on Thursday’s session.
-If an idea does spark up in my head, I’ll be sure to post it on Twitter and Facebook to see what you think.
+If an idea does spark up in my head, I’ll be sure to post it to see what you think.
 Stay tuned!

 Good afternoon forex friends!
 After an extended break from the markets, It feels good to jump back into the swing of things.
 It looks like I missed the strong selloff in EUR/USD at the start of 2012, but that doesn’t mean there’s still a chance to go with the trend, right?
 Will there be a pullback for euro bears?